The-LainOS-Project/.github/profile/README.md

 # Welcome to LainOS
 LainOS is a community driven Linux project built by some developers from the global Serial Experiments Lain community who who came together and decided it was time to do something about the execution of the LainOS concept and now project.
-This project aims to create a light, useful and powerful linux distribution based on Arch Linux aimed at developers, tinkerers, and hackers alike who share admiration Serial Experiments Lain and similar works.
+This project aims to create a light, useful and powerful linux distribution based on Arch Linux aimed at developers, tinkerers, and hackers alike who share admiration Serial Experiments Lain and similar works. (made by devs for devs)
-LainOS is a community driven Linux project built by the Serial Experiments Lain community. (made by devs for devs)

 # If you would like to contribute, please contact us from [this](https://matrix.to/?fbclid=IwAR3aREfZ0l84eRuLdQ1RWq38Bm2mqvK4irokYoEWnvOibQPT7vqiIq_nhY8#/!hhlpPAPloYluaKwYAb:matrix.org?via=matrix.org) link.